Altibase’s hybrid architecture allows EBS to effortlessly handle the increased capacity while also providing stability during peak transaction times.

 The active-active configuration was the choice to handle high transaction volumes for the peak period when a large number of students submitted their undergraduate applications.
 The active-active configuration provided EBS with the scalability to handle 100,000 concurrent sessions across two participating active Altibase nodes.

-Altibase’s hybrid architecture allowed EBS to handle an increasing number of historical data for login and logout times and web pages visited with no constraints on the storage capacity.
+Altibase’s hybrid architecture allows EBS to handle an increasing number of historical data for login and logout times and web pages visited with no constraints on the storage capacity.

 EBS’s identification management system also benefits from the fact that Altibase is a full-featured DBMS and standards compliant.
 Altibase’s standard interfaces such SQL92 and JDBC make the lives of EBS’s application developers easy.
-Additionally, implementation and deployment for the new system occurred inside of 2 months.
+Altibase’s full ACID and SQL compliance has allowed the developers to easily learn and administrate Altibase and has eliminated the need for costly retraining and additional hiring required of different database paradigms such as NoSQL.